 Other areas of deep mining in the Czech Republic are not important for methane emissions.
-The mines located in the Kladno mining area, in which less than 1/10 of domestic production was mined to the year 2001, where classified by State Mining Administration as the non-gaseous mines.
+The mines located in the Kladno mining area, in which less than 1/10 of domestic production was mined to 2001, where classified by State Mining Administration as the non-gaseous mines.
 Consequently, the amount of methane emitted in this location is not monitored.
-As Tier 2 calculation is permissible for key sources, the lower limit of the recommended emission factors for mining and post-mining treatment, related to the activity data on mining in the Kladno area, was used for CH_4 emission calculation in this location. ČMD Company, a. s., which was mining bituminous coal in the former mines in Kladno mining areas, has stopped the mining here on 30th June 2002 from the safety and economical reasons.
+As Tier 2 calculation is permissible for key sources, the lower limit of the recommended emission factors for mining and post-mining treatment, related to the activity data on mining in the Kladno area, was used for CH4 emission calculation in this location. ČMD Company, a. s., which was mining bituminous coal in the former mines in Kladno mining areas, has stopped the mining here on 30th June 2002 from the safety and economical reasons - CH4 emissions were not already reported in year 2003 in this mining area.